Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers: The QPV-BB84-eta protocol

-Consider the strategy $\mathbf{S}_{MoE}^{mix}|_{p}$ given by the probabilistic mixture of playing the strategy $\mathbf{S}_{MoE-BB84}^{\eta=1}$ with probability $p$ and $\mathbf{S}_{MoE-u}^{\eta=1/2}$ with probability $1-p$, conditioned on answering.
-As long as $p_{ans}<1$, for each $p$, this mixture gives a unique pair of $(p_{err},p_{ans})$ (for $p_{ans}=1$, take the minimum $p_{err}$), and we equivalently denote $\mathbf{S}_{MoE}^{mix}|_{p}$ by the corresponding $(p_{err},p_{ans})$ as $\mathbf{S}_{MoE}^{mix}|_{(p_{err},p_{ans})}$.
-The values of $p_{ans}$ obtained by this strategy, see continuous line in Fig.~\ref{Fig SR bb84}, provide a region where the protocol is attackable, i.e.~a $SAR$.
-Since the SSR obtained from the second level of the NPA hierarchy and the $SAR$ obtained from $\mathcal{S}_{EoM}^{mix}|_p$ are such that $SSR\cup SAR=[0,1]\times[0,1]$, up to infinitesimal precision, it means that they correspond to $SR$ and $AR$, respectively, i.e., the solutions of the SDP \eqref{eq upperbound p_ans all constraints BB84} for $\ell=2$ converge to the quantum value and are tight.
+Since the SSR obtained from the second level of the NPA hierarchy and the $SAR$ obtained from $\mathbf{S}_{EoM}^{mix}|_p$ are such that $SSR\cup SAR=[0,1]\times[0,1]$, up to infinitesimal precision, it means that they correspond to $SR$ and $AR$, respectively, i.e.\ the solutions of the SDP \eqref{eq upperbound p_ans all constraints BB84} for $\ell=2$ converge to the quantum value and are tight.
 This means that Fig.~\ref{Fig SR bb84} represents a full characterization of the security of the \QPVBBeta~protocol under photon loss with attackers that do not pre-share entanglement, and the light blue region encodes all the points $(p_{err},\eta)$ where the protocol is secure.
 The result is summarized as follows:

-\begin{result} Given a transmission rate $\eta$ and a prover's measurement device subject to a measurement error $p_{err}$, for attackers that do not pre-share entanglement but are allowed to perform $\mathrm{LOQC}$, there does not exist any better strategy to break the \QPVBBeta~than the strategy $\mathbf{S}_{MoE}^{mix}|_{(p_{err},\eta)}$. \end{result}